-A common phrase used at Volunteer Girls State is “To whom much is given, much is expected.”
-We are asking YOU to join us in celebrating the 77th session of ALA VGS by participating in the eighth annual ALA VGS Week of Service.
-We are designating the week of November 11-18, 2023 as a week of giving back to our communities.
+A common phrase used at Volunteer Girls State is “to whom much is given, much is expected.”
+Join us in sharing the spirit of ALA VGS by participating in the tenth annual ALA VGS Week of Service from November 9-15, 2025.
+From small acts of giving to community-wide initiatives, there are endless ways to plug in this week.

 So, how will you invest… in your school, your community, our nation, and our world?